Please use the quick links below to navigate to a specific topic:

 Due to the advancement of aircraft engine technology and the phase-out of louder originally manufactured Stage 2 aircraft, noise levels attributed to aircraft have decreased since the ANMS was installed while community noise has remained constant.
 Through 2014, community noise within the ANMS area of coverage is louder than aircraft noise as measured by the permanent noise monitors surrounding O’Hare.
 The below graph represents the average DNL for aircraft, community and total noise based on annual monitored data from the ANMS.
 This is based on overall average conditions over the total area monitored.
 Some areas have experienced an increase in noise from aircraft operations, while some areas have experienced a decrease in noise from aircraft operations.

 Given the large amount of local and transient flight activity in the Chicago metropolitan area, some exposure to aircraft noise is inevitable.
-However, the governmental and business stakeholders at O’Hare International Airport are working hard to minimize aircraft noise exposure as much as possible while still serving the needs of the region.
+However, the governmental and business stakeholders at O’Hare International Airport are committed to minimize aircraft noise exposure as much as possible while still serving the needs of the region.

 There are existing policies in place that reduce noise exposure.
 For example:

 White Paper – How Noise is Measured